farhadGithub/MyNotes/README.md

 # MyNotes

-This repository contains my miscellaneous files for various projects.
-The current directory structure is as follows:

-DataScieneVM: This directory contains the instructions to install machine learning and data science tools on Centos and Ubuntu.
+DataScieneVM: This repository contains the instructions to create Centos and Ubunto VMs on Azure with machine learning and data science tools on them.
-MNIST and MRS: This directory contains a project to use Microsoft R Server in a hand written digit recognition task.